 Everything started when, studying Atlantic cetacean migration, we realized that almost everything we know about it relies on coastal sightings.
-Even recently some satellite tagging and photo-id studies have revealed some links between sightings in different areas, Atlantic migration routes still remain largely unknown.
-The big challenge to understand them is to find cetaceans in high seas.
-And as it becomes logistically and economically unsustainable to run dedicated surveys, new affordable data sources should come up.
+Although recently some satellite tracking and photo-id studies have revealed some links between sightings in different areas, Atlantic migration routes still remain largely unknown, and in fact, new routes are now under discussion in the scientific community.
+The big challenge to understanding them is to find cetaceans on the high seas.
+And as it becomes logistically and economically unsustainable to run dedicated surveys, new affordable data sources should be implemented.